wmmihaa/Introduction-to-Node.js/documentation/hol7.md

 Double-click on each node.
 In the properties dialog, set the **Name** of the node to the one you created earlier (Eg. "laptop").

 ##### Configure email service
+The Send Email service require some additional settings.
+Double-click the *Send Email* service and set properties on each tab.

 Property | Tab | Value
 ------------- | ------------- | -------------
 From | Static properties | microservicebus.xlent.se